Happy Birthday BIOMILQ: a reflection by Leila Strickland, our CSO & co-founder

 And Michelle was right.
 Here we are, a year on, and what a year it has been.

-We spent months developing the vision for the company and pitching it to venture capitalists, the vast majority of whom were slick young “biobros” who wanted to invest in the next hot thing.
-Most of them were wealthy white men from Silicon Valley who had scarcely ever considered the purpose of breasts beyond the ornamental, some of whom clearly only attended the meeting for the boob jokes.
-Some of them were more attuned and made sure I knew it by mansplaining the various challenges of breastfeeding to me.
-Some didn’t get why solutions for these challenges are even needed, since women who experience them could simply hire a wet nurse — there’s a gross disconnect between the challenges of early-motherhood and those with the power to support struggling moms.
+We spent months developing the vision for the company and pitching it to venture capitalists, many of whom were slick young “biobros” who wanted to invest in the next hot thing.
+Most of them were wealthy white men from Silicon Valley who had scarcely ever considered the purpose of breasts beyond the ornamental, some of whom clearly only attended the meeting for the boob jokes, and were surely disappointed.
+Some suggested a substitute good for our product was simply hiring a wet nurse.
+Many were uncomfortable being pitched by a middle-aged mom describing in gritty detail the efforts she had undertaken to extract milk from her own breasts in her first days of parenthood, and the downright depressing effects of her inability to do so.
+There’s a gross disconnect between the challenges of early-motherhood and those men with power who have no understanding of the struggles women face.

-Some of these biobros passed us by in favor of other startups in food tech, such as a company run by a dude with frosted tips and a tight t-shirt, who wanted to make chocolate-covered chickpeas and sell them as a “guilt-free” snack to women who feel ambivalent about their bodies.
-Some thought we were a great opportunity but were repulsed by our product concept and could not imagine feeding it to their baby.
-One even took our pitch on his cell phone while standing in line at a Trader Joe’s and said it all sounded great, but he just didn’t understand “our strategy”.
-Some wanted to support us, but their funding model would require that I uproot or leave my family and relocate from my small farm in North Carolina to New York or San Francisco for a few months of networking and mentoring with more biobros half my age — no thanks.
+Some of these investors passed us by in favor of other startups in food tech, such as a company run by a dude with frosted tips and a tight t-shirt, who wanted to make chocolate-covered chickpeas and sell them as a “guilt-free” snack to women who feel ambivalent about their bodies.
+Some thought we were a great opportunity but were repulsed by our product concept and could not imagine feeding it to anyone in their all-plant-based family.
+Some wanted to support us, but their funding model would require that I uproot or leave my family and relocate from my small farm in North Carolina to New York or San Francisco for a few months of networking and mentoring with more founders half my age — no thanks.
+One even took our pitch on his cell phone while standing in line at a Trader Joe’s and said it all sounded great, but he just didn’t understand “our strategy.

-Fortunately, a few of the people we talked to were women who had a direct understanding of our mission, a few were men who could recognize the women in their lives in my story, and others were cellular agriculture enthusiasts who recognized BIOMILQ as a potentially novel opportunity in a field that is exploding.
-These are the ones who sat tight long enough to ask this middle-aged mom some questions about her idea and the scientific training that it rested on.
+Fortunately, for as many uncomfortable conversations we had, we found allies in unexpected places.
+Male investors who shared deeply personal struggles that they and their family had faced as new parents.
+Dad’s calling in from home, managing the kids with their partner in the pandemic, with sesame street playing in the background.
+Female VC partners who had struggled to be women of power while also being hooked up to breast-pumps.
+Cellular agriculture enthusiasts who recognized BIOMILQ as a potentially novel opportunity in a field that is exploding.
+These are the ones who sat tight long enough to ask this mom some questions about her idea and the scientific training that it rested on.
 An even smaller group was intrigued enough to schedule follow-up calls with experts who would grill me to make sure I knew what I was talking about.
 These calls reminded me of my dissertation defense, and this is when I started to enjoy myself.
-This is how we found our way to the right people to help make this dream a reality and form a core group of supporters who have brought guidance, expertise, and creativity to our business, in addition to capital.

 When the deals closed, we had a 2020-style virtual toast on Zoom and got right back to work.
 We opened the lab, filled it with the smartest people we could find, called in favors and relied on the generosity of our families and friends to help us however they could, and set out on the task of figuring out how to make human milk outside of human breasts.